-In the same way, I create other Text Boxes and refer the relevant cells.
+In the same way, I create other Text Boxes and refer to the relevant cells.

 Note: When one Text Box is created, you can make new Text Boxes from this one.
 This is how you can do it:

-- Hover your mouse pointer over the border of the created Text Box and press CTRL key on your keyboard.
+- Hover your mouse pointer over the border of the created Text Box and press the Ctrl key on your keyboard.
 A plus sign will appear.

 - Now drag your mouse.
 You will see a new Text Box (object) is created, drop this newly created Text Box at your preferred place.

-So, we are done with the creating of a pie chart that shows dynamically the category wise sales.
+So, we are done with the creation of a pie chart that shows dynamically the category-wise sales.